 Tilak started newspapers like Kesari and Maratha to spread awareness about independence.
 He encouraged people to stand up against British rule.
 He also started celebrating Ganesh Chaturthi and Shivaji Jayanti to bring Indians together and inspire them.
 His efforts made many people join the fight for freedom.

 The British saw him as a danger and put him in jail many times.
 Even in jail, he continued writing and motivating people.
-He also wrote a book on Bhagavad Gita to inspire Indians.
+He also wrote a book on the Bhagavad Gita to inspire Indians.
 Many young leaders, like Mahatma Gandhi, were inspired by him.

 Tilak also worked to improve education and social reforms in India.
 He wanted Indians to be educated and strong.
 He spent his life fighting for India’s freedom.
 He passed away on August 1, 1920, but his ideas still inspire people.
 He is remembered as one of India’s greatest freedom fighters.

-MCQ’s on ‘Bal Gangadhar Tilak’
+MCQs on ‘Bal Gangadhar Tilak’

 1. When was Bal Gangadhar Tilak born?